HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_standalone_servers/rm_portlet_theme_dev.md

 If you are working with HCL Digital Experience 8.5 or 9 at a software level prior to CF18, the wizard address is http://your_server:10200/ibm/wizard.
 After you install CF18, the configuration wizard is automatically adjusted to http://your_server:10200/hcl/wizard.

 There is a known issue with Chrome version 45 and later and the Configuration wizard.
-If you experience difficulties, use a different to access the wizard.
+If you experience difficulties, use a different browser to access the wizard.

 3. Log in to the Configuration wizard with the administrative ID for the configuration wizard profile, cw_profile.